kwurst/CS-448/Syllabus.md

 * A *short* summary of the pattern.
 * Your reaction to the pattern.
 What did you find interesting, useful, thought-provoking about the pattern?
 Has the pattern caused you to change the way you think about your intended profession, or how you think you will work?
 Do you disagree with something in the paterns?
 And why?
-* The tag for the week in which the post was made, E.g. Week-1.
-(See the Schedule at the end of this syllabus for week numbers.)
+* The tag for the in which the post was made, E.g. Week-1.
+(See the Schedule at the end of this syllabus for numbers.)
 * 350-450 words.
 * I will only accept one blog entry per week. **You cannot wait until the end of the semester and then turn in all of your blog entries.**